 A Time for Reckoning

 A national conversation about Alzheimer’s and chronic disease and lifestyle in America is long overdue.
-As you learned in the video above, very promising AD therapies based on ketones from coconut oil can’t come to market because they aren’t Big Pharma pills, and can’t get funding for development.
+As you learned in the video above, very promising AD therapies based on diet and ketones from coconut oil can’t come to market because they aren’t Big Pharma pills, and can’t get funding for development.

 If we can’t even fund the most promising therapy for dementia and Alzheimer’s to date because it isn’t “profitable,” how can we ever expect to handle this massive national problem, much less address the dietary and lifestyle factors that cause it?

 Alzheimer’s disease takes 10-20 years to develop.
 This means that you need to start getting your diet and health right in your forties, at the latest.

 To prevent Alzheimer’s and dementia decades before it develops, we can make sure that our families eat a whole food, nutrient-dense diet today.
 We can get enough sun, sleep and exercise and avoid the toxic chemicals, situations and people that can make us sick.

 A traditional diet that prevents horrible chronic diseases like Alzheimer’s is full of organic vegetables, grass-fed animal foods and organ meats, wild-caught seafood, and other nutrient-dense, bioavailable sources of Omega-3/DHA, and Vitamins B-6, B-12, folate, zinc, C, D and E.

 You Can Make A Difference Right NOW